LinguaPhylo/linguaPhylo.github.io/index.md

 ## Extensions

-- A LPhy and LPhyBEAST extension in [Phylonco](https://github.com/bioDS/beast-phylonco) project
+- A LPhy and LPhyBEAST extension in [Phylonco](https://github.com/bioDS/beast-phylonco) project.
+- The BEAST 2 package extended from the LPhyBEAST package [LPhyBeastExt](https://github.com/LinguaPhylo/LPhyBeastExt/).